 The Galaxy S20 is literally brand new and still slowly but surely being bought by more people.
-This means we’ll learn a lot more or find additional problems in the next month or two.
+This means we’ll learn a lot more or find additional problems in the next few months.
 As we do, and as more people buy one, we’ll report back with further reports and information.
 Basically, stay tuned, as this list could change or grow.

 Samsung is getting better with each new phone in terms of how quickly they release updates.
-We received a day-one update, then another a few weeks later on March 18th, and you can expect more over the course of the next two months.
+We received a day-one update, then another a few weeks later on March 18th, and more the first week of April, and you can expect more over the course of the next two months.
 These will all have Galaxy S20 fixes.

 In closing, we want to talk about what’s coming next aside from bug-fixing software updates.
 The Galaxy S20 already runs Android 10, so the next step is the update to Android 11 later this fall or winter, likely around December.
-Before that we could see One UI 2.5 but we’re not really sure.
+Before that, we could see One UI 2.2 or 2.5 but we’re not really sure.